omelchert/GNLStools/README.md

 The provided software implements the effects of linear dispersion, pulse self-steepening, and the Raman effect.
-Input pulse shot noise can be included using one-photon-per mode quantum noise models, and coherence properties of the resulting spectra can be calculated.
+Input pulse shot noise can be included using commonly adopted quantum noise models considering both, pure spectral phase noise as well as Gaussian noise, and coherence properties of the resulting spectra can be calculated.

-We include an example, demonstrating the functionality of the software by reproducing results for a supercontinuum generation process in a photonic crystal fiber, documented in the scientific literature.
+We include examples, demonstrating the functionality of the software by reproducing results for a supercontinuum generation process in a photonic crystal fiber, documented in the scientific literature.